Sentencing in England and Wales: Reprimands and warnings

 Reprimands and warnings are not sentences passed by the court, but methods by which the police can deal with offenders without bringing a case to court.

 For a reprimand or warning to be given, there has to be evidence that a child or young person has committed an offence and admits it.
 The police must also be satisfied that it would not be in the public interest for the offender to be prosecuted in court.
 A reprimand or warning can only be given if the offender has never been convicted of any offence.
 There is no maximum limit to the number of times that an offender can be 'cautioned' by the police.
 The first step is the reprimand.
 This can only be given if the young offender has not been previously reprimanded or warned.
 Even then, it should not be used where the police officer considers the offence so serious that a warning would be required.
 Any offender can be warned only if he has not been warned before or if an earlier warning was more than two years before.
 The child or young offender when warned must be referred to the Youth Offending Team.
 The YOT will assess the case and, unless it considers it inappropriate to do so, arranges for the offender to participate in a rehabilitation scheme.

 Parental responsibility

-If parent of a young offender agree, they can be bound over to keep their child under control for a set period of time up to one year.
+If parents or guardians of a young offender agree, they can be bound over to keep their child under control for a set period of time up to one year.
 If the child re-offends then a maximum fine is payable of £1000.
 If a parent unreasonably refuses to be bound over then the court can fine that parent instead.
 Parents can also be bound over to ensure that a young offender complies with their community sentence order(s).
 Where a young offender under 16 who is fined then the court is required to take the parents financial situation into account in deciding the order.